wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

      -
      -

-When the same Rb value (0.13 mK/W) was used for all tools, the borehole lengths ranged from 77.5 to 102.0 meters, with an average of 83.7 meters.
-The GHEtool L2- and L3-methods produced lengths of 77.5 meters (-11.6% deviation) and 79.6 meters (-9.1% deviation), respectively, while the L4-method yielded a higher length of 85.0 meters (-2.9% deviation).
+When the same Rb value (0.13 m.K/W) was used for all tools, the borehole lengths ranged from 77.5 to 102.0 m, with an average of 83.7 m.
+The GHEtool L2- and L3-methods produced lengths of 77.5 m (-11.6% deviation) and 79.6 m (-9.1% deviation), respectively, while the L4-method yielded a higher length of 85.0 m (-2.9% deviation).
 For this specific imposed load profile, it is clear that the L4-method should be preferred over the L2- and L3-methods in GHEtool, due to the very specific imposed monthly peak loads which differ from the more realistic 6-hour peak load in GHEtool.